jaredcarter/data-science-portfolio/microbit-gesture/README.md

 1. Train a machine learning model using the measured data
 1. Implement the model on the micro:bit to detect gestures

-Each of these steps will be explained in the sections below.
+I will describe the first step below.

 ## Measure training and testing data on the micro:bit
 In order to measure the training and testing data using the accelerometer of the micro:bit, we will need to write some MicroPython.